Stylianos29/qpb_data_analysis/docs/api/tablegenerator.md

 **Parameters:**
 - `dataframe` (pd.DataFrame): The input DataFrame to analyze and generate tables from.
 - `output_directory` (str, optional): Default directory to save generated table files.
-Defaults to current directory (".").
+If not provided during initialization, you must specify it when calling export methods.
+Defaults to None.

 **Raises:**
 - `TypeError`: If the input is not a Pandas DataFrame.